THE FIRST PEOPLE

 The voyagers would have left trolling lines out all day to catch fish.
 But there are huge swaths of ocean where there’s very little marine life near the surface.
 The voyagers prepared their food storage because they knew they wouldn’t be able to catch enough fish for a canoe full of people and animals over long distances.

-"Readying Canoes for a Voyage," by Herb Kawainui Kāne (Used by permission)
+"Readying a Canoe for Voyage" by Herb Kawainui Kāne (Used by permission)

 To cook at sea, they would have lined a hearth with coral, stone, and sand.
 Coconut husks were used for fuel.
 Gourds and sections of bamboo held water.
 Drinking coconuts were stashed wherever there was space.
 Rain squalls brought precious fresh water caught off the sails and in buckets.
 They would have rationed fresh water for the entire voyage.